Ahmed Abdul-Malik: Early life

 Abdul-Malik claimed that his father was from Sudan and moved to the United States.
 Research by historian Robin Kelley, however, indicates that Abdul-Malik was born to Caribbean immigrants and changed his birth name: Ahmed Abdul-Malik was born Jonathan Tim Jr., (sometimes spelled "Timm") on January 30, 1927, to Matilda and Jonathan Tim Sr. – both of whom had immigrated from St. Vincent in the British West Indies three years earlier.
 They also had a daughter, Caroline, born a little more than a year after Jonathan Jr. Jonathan Tim Sr.'s death certificate not only confirms his birth in St. Vincent, it indicates that his father – Abdul-Malik's grandfather – James Tim, and his mother, Mary Daniels, were both from the Caribbean.
 City directories for Brooklyn, as well as the American Federation of Musicians Union Local 802 directory, confirm the bassist's birth name as Jonathan Tim Jr.

 Jonathan Jr. was born in Brooklyn.
-The family lived at 545 Hopkinson Avenue, but moved to 1984 Atlantic Avenue before their son began school.
+The family lived at 545 Hopkinson Avenue in Brownsville, Brooklyn, but moved to 1984 Atlantic Avenue in nearby Crown Heights, Brooklyn before their son began school.
 Jonathan Jr. had violin lessons from his father, who was a plasterer and general laborer.
 Aged seven, Jonathan Jr. attended the Vardi School of Music and Art, "to continue his violin training, and over time took up piano, cello, bass, and tuba."
 His parents divorced in the late 1930s, and he lived with his father and new wife, at 2117 Dean Street, but his father died on February 9, 1941, from a bleeding gastric ulcer.
 Jonathan Jr. continued studying, including having lessons with local bassist Franklin Skeete, before joining The High School of Music & Art in Harlem.
 There, "his skills on violin and viola earned him a spot in the All-City Orchestra."

 In 1944, Abdul-Malik started his career as a professional bass player during the midst of New York's be-bop scene.
 During this time, Abdul-Malik started to experiment with instruments such as the oud and zither-like kanoon.
 While studying at the New York High School of Music & Art, he immersed himself in Syrian, West African, and Lebanese music.
 While taking music lessons from members of these cultures, he converted to Islam and adopted the name Ahmed Abdul-Malik.

 When Abdul-Malik changed his name, some black musicians were trying to separate themselves from the popular big bands and chose to do this in part through joining the Ahmadiyya movement, where musicians were urged to stop using drugs and alcohol, and perceive themselves as members of a broader Islamic world.
 By the mid-1950s, Abdul-Malik had worked with prominent jazz musicians such as Art Blakey, Coleman Hawkins, Don Byas, and Randy Weston.
 During this time, he continued his goals of fusing jazz with music from the Arab world, but at the time there was little commercial interest in this music, giving Abdul-Malik few opportunities to perform this fledgling hybrid of music.